-Based on our cash on hand at March 31, 2017 and cash we expect to receive over the remainder of 2017, we believe we will have sufficient cash to fund planned operations for approximately five months.
+Based on our cash on hand at June 30, 2017 and cash we expect to receive over the remainder of 2017, we believe we will have sufficient cash to fund planned operations for approximately nine months.
 However, the acceleration or reduction of cash outflows by management can significantly impact the timing for raising additional capital to complete development of its products.
 To continue development, we will need to raise additional capital through debt and/or equity financing, or access additional funding through grants.
-Although we completed the IPO, follow-on, registered direct offering, and sales under the ATM Agreement, additional capital may not be available on terms favorable to EyeGate, if at all.
+Although we completed the IPO, follow-on, registered direct offering, public offering, and sales under the ATM Agreement, additional capital may not be available on terms favorable to EyeGate, if at all.
 On May 6, 2016, the SEC declared effective our registration statement on Form S-3, registering a total of \$100,000,000 of our securities for sale to the public in what is known as a "shelf offering".
-On April 21, 2017, we filed a registration statement on Form S-1 with the Securities and Exchange Commission in anticipation of a possible future equity financing transaction.
 We do not know if our future offerings pursuant to our shelf registration statement will succeed.
 Accordingly, no assurances can be given that management will be successful in these endeavors.
 Our recurring losses from operations have caused management to determine there is substantial doubt about our ability to continue as a going concern.
 Our Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should we be unable to continue as a going concern.